apimedia/apimedia/README.md

 - 👀 I’m interested in bees and pollinators
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on all projects on bee modelling or Iot related to monitoning
+- I am also working a lot with proteomics of pollinators, using R
 - 📫 How to reach me apimedia@aol.com

 <!---